AlexandreDecan/sismic/docs/advancedtopics/communication.rst

 event.
 In the last example, when an internal event is sent by ``interpreter_3``, then a corresponding external event is sent both to ``interpreter_1`` and ``interpreter_2``.

-Practically, unless you subclassed :py:class:`~sismic.interpreter.Interpreter`, the only difference between internal and external events are the priority order in which they are processed by the interpreter.
+.. note:: Practically, unless you subclassed :py:class:`~sismic.interpreter.Interpreter`, the only difference between
+    internal and external events are the priority order in which they are processed by the interpreter.

 .. testcode:: bind